-So many ask me how I can afford my current life.
+So many ask me how I can afford my current life and how I save money for travel.
 But so many don’t realize how much less money I make and also LESS money I need to live.

 Living a ‘traveling’ lifestyle to me means not only saving money to be able to travel, but really, just saving money to live simpler and easier to begin with.
 After I returned from 3 years of traveling, I was happy to change the way I did things and even more importantly, the way I think about things.
 Now, to me, saving money is making money.